alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 Common dimensions include:

 - **Page path and screen class** – the path of a webpage after the domain name (for example '/apply/start')
-- **Page referrer** – the URL of the previous page from which the user arrived
+- **Page referrer** – the full URL of the previous page from which the user arrived
 - **Device category** – desktop, mobile or tablet
 - **Event name** – the name of a recorded event (for example 'click', 'file_download', 'scroll')